DATA-BACKED GUIDE · UPDATED JULY 2026

 Why the price varies so much

 The biggest factor is who does the job.
-Many practices let a trained nurse express the glands for a lower fee than a vet consultation, while some fold it into a general check-up.
-Location matters too, as city clinics tend to charge more than rural ones.
-The state of the glands makes a real difference: a routine empty is cheap, but glands that have become impacted, abscessed or infected need extra work and often medication.
-There is an ownership angle as well.
-The Competition and Markets Authority found in 2026 that corporate-owned practices were on average 18.3% dearer than independents, and small recurring jobs like this are exactly where that gap shows up.
+Many practices let a trained nurse express the glands for a lower fee than a vet consultation, while some fold it into a general check-up rather than charging separately.
+Location matters too, as city clinics tend to charge more than rural ones, reflecting higher rents and staff costs.
+The state of the glands makes a real difference: a routine empty is cheap, but glands that have become impacted, abscessed or infected need extra work, sedation, and often a course of medication, all of which push the bill up.
+Ownership is part of the picture as well.
+The Competition and Markets Authority found that corporate-owned practices charge 18.3% more on average than independents, and vet fees overall rose 63% between 2016 and 2023.
+Small, recurring jobs like this one are exactly where that gap tends to show, because they are booked often enough for the difference to add up over a dog's life.

 How to pay less

-• Ask whether a nurse can do it rather than booking a full vet consult.
+- Ask whether a nurse can do it rather than booking a full vet consult, since nurse-led appointments are usually charged at a lower rate.

-• Tack it on to a visit you were already making, such as a booster, so you are not paying a second consult fee.
+- Tack it on to a visit you were already making, such as a booster or annual check-up, so you are not paying a second consult fee.

-• Ask your groomer, as some offer expression at a lower price than a clinic.
+- Ask your groomer, as some offer expression at a lower price than a clinic, though only for external work.

-• If your dog needs it often, ask the vet to show you the warning signs so you only go in when it is genuinely blocked.
+- If your dog needs it often, ask the vet to show you the warning signs so you only go in when it is genuinely blocked, rather than on a fixed schedule.

 Common questions